bomatson/accountable/_posts/2018-01-21-goals-week-commencing-22-jan-2018.markdown

 # Howard's goals for w/c 22nd #

 1. Record and edit 3rd podcast

+Review and Result: Questions sent, no date booked yet.
+However podcast 4 date booked, and new equipment ordered Success level: 60%

 2. Ship more than just a blog post for my career fuel audience: a product or service they can sign up to and become a part of

+Review and Result: Accountable 0.15 becoming this, but not shipped yet.
+Goal too ambitious Success level: 30%

 3. Spend at least 5 hours doing Rails practice: Zorro job board updates, Udemy course

+Review and Result: Very annoying Postgres issue prevented much work being done.
+Frustrating.
+Need this fixed before proceeding, but did learn a bit about Postgres at least
+Success level: 40%

 4. Obtain at least 1 new distribution channel for my content

+Review and Result: Pushed content to a few new distributors and submitted to a couple of aggregators.
+Nothing solid secured though - next week will look at niche channels where a relationship can be built
+Success level: 30%

 # Moving towards going solopreneur, minimal and lightweight.